Uncovering Semantic Selectivity of Latent Groups in Higher Visual Cortex with Mutual Information-Guided Diffusion: Methodology

 \subsection{Inferring Group-wise Disentangled Neural Latent Subspace}

-To uncover interpretable visual-semantic structures in neural populations, we use a group-wise disentangled VAE that infers latent subspaces encoding distinct factors of variation.
-Standard disentangled VAEs \citep{higgins2017beta, chen2018isolating} assume each generative factor can be captured by a single independent latent dimension.
-However, this setting is limited for high-level visual attributes (e.g., category identity, 3D rotation), which require multi-dimensional latent codes.
+To uncover interpretable visual–semantic structure in neural populations, we use a group-wise disentangled VAE that learns latent subspaces corresponding to different semantic factors.
+Traditional disentangled VAEs \citep{higgins2017beta, chen2018isolating} assume that each semantic factor is represented by a single independent latent dimension.
+However, this assumption is restrictive for high-level visual attributes, such as object category or 3D rotation, which typically require multiple latent dimensions to be represented adequately.

-Hence, we relax the single-dimension constraint by using a group‑wise disentangled VAE \citep{esmaeili2019structured, li2025revisit}, which encourages statistical independency between multi-dimensional neural latent groups.
-As suggested by previous research works \citep{locatello2019challenging}, well-disentangled semantic latents seemingly cannot be inferred without (implicit) supervision.
-We incorporate certain image attributes (i.e., rotation angles and category identity) as priors to inform the latent subspace learning.
+Hence, we relax the single-dimension assumption by using a group‑wise disentangled VAE \citep{esmaeili2019structured, li2025revisit}, which encourages statistical independence between multi-dimensional neural latent groups.
+As suggested by previous works \citep{locatello2019challenging}, well-disentangled semantic latents seemingly cannot be inferred without (implicit) supervision.
+We incorporate certain image attributes (i.e., rotation angles and category identity) as supervision to inform the latent subspace learning.
 The supervision labels are concatenated into a vector $\mathbf{u} \in \mathbb{R}^{M}$, where $M$ denotes its dimensionality.
 We decompose the neural latent vector $\mathbf{z}$ into supervised latent groups $\mathbf{z}^{(s)}$ and unsupervised latent groups $\mathbf{z}^{(u)}$, such that $\mathbf{z}=\left[\mathbf{z}^{(s)}, \mathbf{z}^{(u)}\right]^{\top}$.
 The latent groups within $\mathbf{z}^{(s)}$ are informed by labels, while the groups in $\mathbf{z}^{(u)}$ are inferred without supervision.
 We propose to optimize the following lower bound of evidence $p_{\boldsymbol{\xi}}(\mathbf{x}, \mathbf{u})$: